Ryan-UTD/ACM-Research-Coding-Challenge-F21/README.md

 The biggest challenge with performing sentiment analysis on this text is we have no labeled, or training, data.
 This means we don't have any data to teach our model what text is positive and what is negative.
 To evaluate this text, then, a good option is to import a tool that has been "pretrained" or already has a list of sentiment scores for certain words.
 These tools examine the sentiment score of each word in a text and then calculate the text's overall score.
 The tools I chose are Vader from NLTK and TextBlob.

 ## About Vader and TextBlob
-These two pretrained tools utilize a "bag of words," which is simply a table of words and their sentiment score from -1 (most negative) to +1 (most positive).
+These two pretrained tools have a table of predefined words and their sentiment score from -1 (most negative) to +1 (most positive).
+These tools then utilize a "bag of words" approach, meaning they turn the text into a vector, each dimension being the number of occurences of a certain word in the text.
 Using a bag of words for sentiment analysis is simple and can be effective, but it does not know the sentiment of words outside of its vocabulary.
 In addition, it can't take into account the sentiment created from long sequences of words.
 Vader can notice the sentiment in short sequences of words, such as "very pleasant" and "not pleasant," but it can't identify sarcasm or other elements of language that can only be seen by looking deeply into a long sequence of words.
 A pretrained tool that can identify sentiment in longer sequences of words is Flair, but I was having difficulties with successfully installing it.
 If I had the time to look deeper into this project, I would test out tools like Flair that use a LSTM (long short-term memory) neural network to detect more complext sentiment in natural language.

 ## Preprocessing the Text